Skip to main content

 Federal Risk and Authorization Management Program (FedRAMP)

-Provides a federally-recognized standardized security framework for all cloud products and services
+Provides a federally-recognized and standardized security framework for all cloud products and services

 Contact: CMS FedRAMP PMO | FedRAMP@cms.hhs.gov